erinmd/nc-games/README.md

 Comments also have an up/down vote.
 Comments are ordered by most votes.

+Users can add comments, and post new reviews.
+Form validation is used, and then a further check is given in the reviews case.

 Users can delete their own comments, and also their own reviews - but only those they have recently created that do not have comments or votes yet.
+The best way to test this is to create your own review, which you will then be able to delete.

+Error handling has been considered for invalid paths and inputs.
+This is clearly communicated to the user.

+I have used mobile first design, focussing on ensuring the content is clear for all different displays.
+I have considered accessibility, and all pages of the website rate 100% when using lighthouse.

 ## Back end api